greatseth/nitgit/README.markdown

 XCode's interface builder and RubyCocoa more difficult than I'd hoped.
 Shoes to the rescue!

+## FEATURES

+* Merge commits are de-emphasized by default.
+You can optionally hide them all together.
+This setting should persis per repository for later sessions.
+* Clicking a commits id will copy it to your clipboard for sharing with others.

+Coming in the future:

+* Clicking an author's name will open your default email client with a message addressed to the author.

 ## LICENSE

 WTFPL.
 See the LICENSE file.